Racism at work: how to stop discrimination in the workplace

 Processes matter when it comes to stopping racial discrimination in the workplace.
 Following a racist incident, companies should conduct a thorough review into which aspects of their organizational culture allowed the incident to occur, and address the issue so that such incidents are not repeated.

-Line management is also key – are managers being given the tools to support all members of staff, not only those who are ‘like’ them in relation to ethnicity or other aspects of their identity.
+Line management is also key – are managers being given the tools to support all members of staff, and not only those who are ‘like’ them in relation to ethnicity or other aspects of their identity?
 Line managers need to understand how their unconscious bias can affect their treatment of some groups of staff.

 Deal with systemic racism at work

 All too often when dealing with the aftermath of racism at work, an individual is blamed for the racist behavior – ignoring the potential culpability of others within the organization or the business itself.
 This is the ‘bad apple’ excuse, and it will only mean the cycle of discrimination continues.
+If x behaves in a racist way, it tells leaders of what they need to do differently to ensure the standards of behavior are clear and enforced.

 The full idiom is ‘a bad apple spoils the bunch’ – the entire barrel is ruined and should, therefore, be discarded.
 As such, we must consider any racism in the workplace as a symptom of the systems in place.